bastelbude1/aiohue/homeassistant-pr/PR_DESCRIPTION_UPDATED.md

 **Implementation and Testing:** @bastelbude1
 - Guided the technical solution from concept to completion
 - Performed comprehensive code reviews and testing with AI assistance (CodeRabbit)
-- Validated implementation with real Philips Hue bridge hardware
+- Validated implementation with real Philips Hue bridge hardware in Docker test environment
 - Addressed review feedback from @balloob on false activations and event_type parameter
-- Deployed and tested in both production and Docker environments
+- Tested TC3 scenario proving no false activations when lights are modified

 This implementation was developed through an iterative process with extensive testing, code review, and validation to ensure production readiness.